polywrap/as-bignumber/README.md

-# as-bignumber
+# BigNumber
-An artibrary-precision big number class supporting decimal and integer numbers
+BigNumber is an AssemblyScript class for math with arbitrary-precision decimal and integer numbers